 AP Diploma: Score of 4 and 5 on all AP exams taken

-Are there any particular course or grade requirements when indicating a preferred major on the Jacobs University application form?
+Are there any particular course or grade requirements when indicating a preferred major on the Constructor University application form?

 Standardized Testing (SAT/ACT) Questions

-Do I need to take a standardized test for admission to Jacobs University´s undergraduate program?
+Do I need to take a standardized test for admission to Constructor University´s undergraduate program?

-Can I take the test when I get to Jacobs University?
+Can I take the test when I get to Constructor University?